 The paint on the bottom molding on my driver’s side window was cracking and peeling exposing the chrome underneath.
 Replacement pieces are $61 USD part numbers 72450-S6M-003 (left) and 72410-S6M-003 (right).
 Online forums suggested repainting it instead of replacing.

-Removal is fairly simple and there are some online videos on the procedure.
+Removal is fairly simple and there are some online videos on the procedure including the one below.
 Lower your windshield and twist it out from the pillar side first.

 Once it is out, give it a good cleaning since it gets gunky.
 Using a razor scraper, scrape the paint off the exposed surface.
 I went a little too far and scraped the edges and ending up showing a small gap when I reinstalled it.
 Just scrape the front face.